Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Why am I overthinking being cheated on?

-So of course you want to search for answers, see if the experience says anything about you, and get some level of control or certainty.
+Being cheated on and experiencing betrayal can impact your ability to feel safe.
+As a result, you might search for answers in order to get some level of control or certainty.
 That’s your brain’s way of trying to protect you from something similar happening again.

-In the mental health field, overthinking is often called rumination—which is when you contemplate the same thoughts, ideas, and questions, sometimes for hours each day.
+In the mental health field, rumination is defined by contemplating the same thoughts, ideas, and questions, over and over again, sometimes for hours each day.
 Not surprisingly, infidelity and rumination can often go hand in hand.

 These factors can make rumination more likely: